 • Sponch cookies - OMG they are so awful but I love them.
 Think marshmallow snowball atop a butter cookie.

 • Gallito Milán Menta chocolates

-When dining, there's a government mandated 10% service fee + 13% tax + 5% credit card fee.
+When dining, there's a government mandated 10% service fee + 13% tax + up to 5% credit card fee.
 If you are at a bar (not a table), these fees are usually waived.